infinityhardik/Hello-World/ServerSide/Basics.md

 - **Modules** are individual JavaScript files containing code that pertains to a single concept, functionality, or library.
 - **Packages** may contain multiple modules or a single module, which are used to group files offering relevant tools.
 - **Dependencies** are Node.js modules used by an application or another module.
+  - _Types of Modules / Packages :_
+  1. **Custom modules/packages :** These modules/packages are created and defined by the user.
+     > You need not install a custom module.
+However, you need to use the require function to import a custom module by providing its path to start using it.
+  2. **Third-party modules/packages :** These modules/packages are provided by Node Package Manager.
+They have already been created by someone else for you.
+     > You need to install a third-party module via NPM and import the module using the require function while providing the name of the module as the ID to start using it.
+  3. **Core modules :** These modules are provided by Node by default; you need not define them.
+     > Also, these are not required to be installed prior to their usage.
+You can simply use the require function to import a core module to start using it.
+     > To view the list of all the core modules, you can use the following command : `console.log(require('module').builtinModules);`

 # Folder Structure